 The interesting thing about Texas is that it is an outlier in the normal statistics of the United States.
 Typically, divorce rates are much higher in the southern U.S. states than they are in the northern and eastern areas of the country.
 However, Texas has one of the lowest divorce rates in the entire country.
 In fact, it has the fourth lowers divorce rate out of all the states.

-The U.S. national divorce rate is 9.2 out of every 1,000 citizens, but Texas has the very low divorce rate of just 2.6 per 1,000 residents.
+The U.S. national divorce rate is 9.2 out of every 1,000 citizens, but Texas has a very low divorce rate of just 2.6 per 1,000 residents.

 Dallas’s divorce rates by age match up fairly close with the national data mentioned above.
 Dallas men and women normally get divorced between 30 years of age and 44.